souffle-lang/souffle-lang.github.io/pages/docs/rules.md

 ```
 Relation ```B``` has two rules: ```B(x,y) :- A(x,y).``` and ```B(x,y) :- A(x,y), B(y,z).``` The first rule says, there is a tuple in `B` if this tuple shows up in `A`.
 The second rule says there is a tuple `(x,z)` in `B`, if there is a tuple in `(x,y)` in `A` and a tuple `(y,z)` in `B`.

 Rules may have qualifiers, which are used to change the execution behavior / semantics.
 Qualifiers are used to set a query plan for a rule.
-For example, the qualifier `.strict` forces the query planner to use the lexicographical order of the rule (how it is written).
 The qualifer `.plan` let's the programmer chose a query plan for a rule.
 There are other qualifiers that are used to override rules of the a component (cf. [component model](components)).

 Rules can have multiple heads:
 ```